zahlman/zahlman.github.io/_posts/2024-07-31-an-open-letter-to-the-psf-coc-wg.markdown

 This material will, I believe, give the reader considerable insight into the mindset of a certain subset of PSF members, particularly vis-a-vis the concept of "social justice".

-## Introduction
+## Overview

 On July 19th, I was banned ("indefinitely suspended") from the official Python Discourse forum, and several of my most recent posts were "temporarily" hidden by flagging "by the community" (per the stock phrasing of the Discourse software).
 I was already voluntarily about to leave, so I don't particularly mind losing access - but it was nevertheless unjust.

 Furthermore, the manner in which this was handled shocks and appalls me.
-In my estimation, the WG has acted with astounding hypocrisy, which I will allude to in this post and attempt to elucidate in later posts.
+In my estimation, the WG has acted with *astounding* hypocrisy, which I will allude to in this post and attempt to elucidate in later posts.
 In announcing my ban, they made a parting statement which misrepresents my position in egregious and indefensible ways.
 Further, it is my considered opinion that these actions reflect a "social justice" ideology which is neither just nor eusocial - one which I believe is fundamentally corrupt and enables serious real-world harm.

-Aside from my own mistreatment, the WG similarly banned Dr. David Mertz - whose reputation in the Python community *as a community member in good standing* is nothing short of astounding - with a similar parting statement which I consider similarly unacceptable.
+Aside from my own mistreatment, the WG similarly banned Dr. David Mertz - whose reputation in the Python community *as a community member in good standing* is truly incredible - with a similar parting statement which I consider similarly unacceptable.

 Further, while nothing serious seems to have befallen Tim Peters so far, I'm appalled at how he has been treated through all of this.
 (I first got to interact with Mr. Peters - who I consider something of a personal hero - [on Stack Overflow](https://stackoverflow.com/questions/21297887/), on a question related to sorting, receiving praise for my answer.
 You can imagine how star-struck I was, and thus the extra importance this issue has for me.)

 I refuse to be silenced on this matter - this post will *not even remotely* be the end of it.
 Because I happen to have found myself in a similar position before, I had the foresight to save my posts locally before I lost access to my account.
 I will be sharing these on this blog as reference pages, so as to show everyone that I indeed said nothing that could reasonably be said to violate the Code of Conduct.

-Unfortunately, I cannot say the same about the huge collection of post bookmarks I had been making about the problems with packaging in Python.
+I had been bookmarking quite a few posts about the problems with packaging in Python (using the site features), and now I have lost that information.
 However, I expect this will only be a minor setback in my goal of independently critiquing Python packaging and attempting to contribute my own solutions.

 ## A timeline of related events